HERE FOR YOU

-Compositional Analysis – Understanding the composition of your waste material
+Waste Composition Analysis – Understanding the composition of your waste material

 The widespread use of disposable facemasks and PPE has seen an increase in the levels of plastics entering our waste streams.
 Numerous lockdowns have affected kerbside collections and the way people dispose of and recycle their waste.

-Changes to our waste stream can affect both the output of a material and the value of it at each stage of its journey, from household waste to output from a Waste to Energy plant.
+Changes to our waste stream can affect both the output of a material and the value of it at each stage of its journey, from household waste to output from a Waste-to-Energy plant.
 Not only does this affect Energy from Waste (EfW) facility operators, but it also has a knock-on effect for waste management companies, suppliers of waste and even local councils.

 Understanding the Composition of Your Material

-Through determining the composition of your waste material, you can gain vital insights into the different elements and contaminants within your commodity.
+By determining the composition of your waste material, you can gain vital insights into the different elements and contaminants within your commodity.

 With these insights, you can build a reliable profile of your waste stream, helping protect your plant equipment, meet environmental regulations and be in a strong position to plan and monitor your waste handling activities.
 The best method of doing so is through a Waste Composition Analysis.